Mount Pinatubo: History

-Mount Pinatubo's summit before the 1991 eruption was 1745 m above sea level, only about 600 m above nearby plains, and only about 200 m higher than surrounding peaks, which largely obscured it from view.
+Even before the 1991 eruption, Mount Pinatubo had little topographic prominence: it was 1745 m above sea level, only about 600 m above nearby plains, and only about 200 m higher than surrounding peaks, which largely obscured it from view.
 It is part of a chain of volcanoes which lie along the western side of the island of Luzon called the Zambales Mountains.

 Pinatubo belongs to the Cabusilan sub-range of the Zambales Mountains, which consists of Mount Cuadrado, Mount Negron, Mount Mataba and Mount Pinatubo.
-They are subduction volcanoes, formed by the Eurasian Plate sliding under the Philippine Mobile Belt along the Manila Trench to the west.
+They are subduction volcanoes, formed by the Eurasian plate sliding under the Philippine Mobile Belt along the Manila Trench to the west.
 Mount Pinatubo and the other volcanoes on this volcanic belt arise due to magmatic occlusion from this subduction plate boundary.

 Pinatubo is flanked on the west by the Zambales Ophiolite Complex, which is an easterly-dipping section of Eocene oceanic crust uplifted during the late Oligocene.
 The Tarlac Formation north, east and southeast of Pinatubo consists of marine, nonmarine and volcanoclastic sediments formed in the late Miocene and Pliocene.

 The most recent study of Mount Pinatubo before the activities of 1991 was the overall geological study in 1983 and 1984 made by F. G. Delfin for the Philippine National Oil Company as part of the surface investigations of the area before exploratory drilling and well testing for geothermal energy sources in 1988 to 1990.
 He recognized two life histories of the mountain, which he classified as "ancestral" and "modern" Pinatubo.